Are you concerned with thinning hair or hair loss? If so, you're not alone!

 Prevent Hair Loss & Promote Hair Growth With a Collagen Drink

-Many Taut® Premium Collagen Supplement users have commented that their hair feels much thicker, smoother, and shinier after taking the supplement.
+Many Taut® Premium Collagen Supplement users have commented that their hair feels much thicker, smoother, and shinier after taking our products.
 As a result, we created our Taut Intense Transformation Program.

 The Intense Transformation Program includes three boxes of our Advanced Formula Liquid Collagen.
-Taut Premium Collagen Drink Advanced Formula is formulated with patented technology and anti-aging ingredients most effective for delivering 13,000mg of wild-sourced hydrolyzed marine collagen into the dermis layer and kick-start the rebuilding process.
+Taut Premium Collagen Drink Advanced Formula is formulated with patented technology and anti-aging ingredients most effective for delivering 13,000mg of wild-sourced hydrolyzed marine collagen into the dermis layer, thus kickstarting the rebuilding process.

 Want to know more about the benefits of collagen for your hair, skin, and nails?
 Get in touch with our customer support team and they'll be happy to answer any of your questions.